 We’ve also added fixes for problems we found over the year.
 Including, time zone issues, bugs, crashes, and various issues with older phones etc.

 Development doesn’t stop

 And we have more plans as well!
 The developers are currently building a brand new version of the app.
 That involves designing and preparing a new user interface, stripping out old code and rewriting new code into the app, and then all the subsequent testing.
 This new and complete rewrite of the code base of MyShiftPlanner is in a brand new and exciting language (Flutter).
 Which will give us tons more feature development options.
 As well as allowing the app to run faster and smoother on new and old devices alike.

 All of this requires specialist development work.
 Every change or addition we make requires designing, planning, coding, and testing.

 There are over a million lines of code in the MyShiftPlanner app.
 One change anywhere can have effects throughout the app.
 So, before we can release any new feature, we have to test it in the app to make sure it won’t cause a problem along the way.

 It all takes time and money to implement.

 Supporting our users is a full-time job.
-Most of the time, support requests involve helping people set up their app.
+Most of the time, support requests revolve around helping people set up their app.
 Especially if they have a complex shift pattern, or have very specific requirements.

-But sometimes we have to deal with people losing their data, losing their phones, or a huge range of random issues related to a phone’s set up.
+But, sometimes, we have to deal with people losing their data, losing their phones, or a huge range of other issues related to a phone’s set up.